Trahloc/midi-qol/Getting Started.md

   * Roll the saving throw remembering if the save is made with advantage/disadvantage and any bonuses to apply
   * Decide if the saving throw was successful.
   * Work out how much damage to apply to the token, remembering to factor in resistance/immunities/the saving throw.
-  * Apply any sepcial effects that the attack mid have, e.g. the posisoned condition.
+  * Apply any special effects that the attack might have, e.g. the posisoned condition.

-Midi-qol exists to help you automate the some or all of these steps.
-Before going through the detail of how to set this up here is the same attack done with midi-qol with full automation, all accomplished with a single cick of the item button.
+Midi-qol exists to help you automate some or all of these steps.
+Before going through the details of how to set this up here is the same attack done with midi-qol with full automation, all accomplished with a single cick of the item button.

 | Spider Bite | Extra actions generated with same click |
 | ------ | ------ |